Parents as Teachers is commitment to connect families to resources that help them reach their goals and address their parenting needs.

 - Many departments provide this service for free of charge.

-- Learn more go to Safe Kids Johnson County: SAFE KIDS KANSAS
+- Learn more go to Safe Kids Johnson County: Safe Kids in Kansas

-If you suspect a child is being abused or neglected, please telephone the Kansas Protection Report Center at 1-800-922-5330.
+Report Child Abuse & Neglect - If you suspect a child is being abused or neglected, please telephone the Kansas Protection Report Center at 1-800-922-5330.
 Every call is taken seriously and every effort will be made to protect your identity.
 Telephone lines are staffed 24 hours a day.
 In the event of an emergency contact your local law enforcement or call 911.
-For more information see following link: Report Child Abuse and Neglect
+For more information click on link above.

 In Missouri call 1-800-392-3738

-If you or a friend is suffering from physical abuse, emotional abuse, psychological abuse or verbal abuse, this free service can help: Prevent Domestic Violence
+Prevent Domestic Violence - If you or a friend are suffering from physical abuse, emotional abuse, psychological abuse or verbal abuse, this free service can help.

-Highly recommended books in the Johnson County Library:
+Highly recommended books for Early Talkers (birth to 2 years) in the Johnson County Library: